google/grr/monitoring/grafana/README.md

 Before generating the dashboards on your own, note that you can find the sample dashboard in importable JSON format inside the folder `grr/monitoring/grafana/grr_grafanalib_dashboards/dashboards_for_use`.
-From there you may import the sample dashboards without re-generating them to your Grafana instance.
-Only if you wish to generate the dashboards, proceed.
+From there you can import the sample dashboards without re-generating them to your Grafana instance.
+Follow the instructions below if you want to rebuild or customize the dashboards.

 **Please note the following edge case**: the panel "API Calls Count Rate by other statuses (not SUCCESS)" inside the AdminUI dashboard will *not* show a spike in the graph